ciaoosuuu/hack4good-2024/README.md

 ### Future Developments

-**Recurring Activities Support**: Big Hearts Hub will be enhance support for recurring activities, ensuring a streamlined experience for volunteers participating in ongoing events within "Big at Heart."
+**Recurring Activities Support**: Big Hearts Hub will enhance support for recurring activities, ensuring a streamlined experience for volunteers participating in ongoing events within "Big at Heart."

 **Giving Activities Integration**: Big Hearts Hub will introduce support for "giving" activities like donation drives.
 This feature empowers volunteers to contribute meaningfully to fundraising efforts, fostering a culture of generosity in the "Big at Heart" community.